-The AUM Library is housed in a two-phase building complex which includes a ten-story library tower.
-The Library collections contain about 225,000 print volumes and 1,500 serial subscriptions.
-The Library also has extensive collections of microforms, a growing collection of manuscripts and archival materials, and several databases on CD ROM.
-The CD ROM databases provide indexes to many academic journals, information on 12,000 public corporations in the United States, and U.S. census data.
-There is a computer link to the library catalog of Auburn University in Auburn.
-The Library is the federal government documents depository for the southeast Alabama region, with over one million publications dating from the mid-nineteenth century to the present.
-The Library supplements these resources by interlibrary loan and on-line search services for faculty and students.
-The AUM Library is a member of OCLC, Inc. (an international on-line bibliographic database with about 20 million records), SOLINET (Southeast Library Network), and MAHIC (Montgomery Area Health Information Consortium).
+The AUM Library is housed in a two-phase building complex which includes a ten-story tower.
+The library collections contain about 225,000 books and 1,600 periodical subscriptions.
+The Library also has extensive collections of documents and periodicals on microfilm, a growing collection of manuscripts and archival materials, and several databases on CD ROM.
+The CD ROM databases provide indexes to U.S. census data and journal articles in the fields of education, psychology, business, and literature.
+There is a computer link to the library catalog of Auburn University in Auburn and a CD ROM catalog of the library holdings for many of the other libraries, public and academic, in the state of Alabama.
+The Library is a federal government documents depository with over one million publications dating from the mid-nineteenth century to the present.
+The Library supplements these resources by providing interlibrary loan and on-line search services for faculty and students.
+The AUM Library is a member of OCLC, Inc. (an international on-line bibliographic database with about 20 million records) and SOLINET (Southeast Library Network).

-The Library faculty offers bibliographic instruction for upper level classes to assist students in completing research.
-The faculty and staff also provide individual assistance to students in finding information, using electronic databases, and using microform readers.
+The Library reference service offers bibliographic instruction for upper level classes to assist students in beginning a research project.
+The faculty and staff also provide individual assistance to students in finding information, using CD ROM databases, and using microform readers.